QiuyanGuo/Emergency-Room-Simulation/README.md

 - All time-related values are in minutes

 ### Random variables:
-- exact patient numbers per hour
+- Exact patient numbers in an hour
-- the time point each patient arrives in the hour
+- The arrival time point of each patient in the hour
-- either a patient comes to only see a nurse or both a nurse and a doctor
+- Either a patient comes only to see a nurse or to see both a nurse and a doctor
-- the time spending with a nurse and a doctor of a patient
+- The time spending with a nurse and a doctor of a patient

 ### Findings:
 - With each set of given nurse, doctor, approximate patient numbers, the results remain stable after 20000 times of simulations